progit/progit/pl/09-git-internals/01-chapter9.markdown

     $ git remote add origin git@github.com:schacon/simplegit-progit.git

-Doda to kolejną sekcję w pliku `.git/config`, określającą nazwę zdalnego repozytorium (`origin`), adres URL tego repozutorium, oraz refspec do pobierania:
+Doda to kolejną sekcję w pliku `.git/config`, określającą nazwę zdalnego repozytorium (`origin`), adres URL tego repozytorium, oraz refspec do pobierania:

 <!-- It adds a section to your `.git/config` file, specifying the name of the remote (`origin`), the URL of the remote repository, and the refspec for fetching: -->